coderespawn/dart-gradient-picker/README.md

 	color.addStop(new GradientStop(new ColorValue.fromRGB(0, 0, 255), 1.0));

 This creates a gradient with a red color on the left extreme end.
 Then a color stop of yellow is placed on 33%, cyan on 66% and green on the extreme right

+## Demo
+Check out the live demo [here](http://htmlpreview.github.com/?https://raw.github.com/coderespawn/dart-color-picker/master/web/example/color_picker_demo.html)